hariharapriya/Data-Cleaning-and-summarizing/README.md

 be (‘yes’) or not (‘no’) subscribed.

 Task1.ipynb consists the code for data preparation where the data is loaded and preprocessed.

-Task2.ipynb consistd the code for data exploration where various visualizations are used to inspect all the attributes in the dataset.
+Task2.ipynb consists the code for data exploration where various visualizations are used to inspect all the attributes in the dataset.